Asset Tokenization

 Speed

-The most immediate benefit is processing speed.
-Figure's 5-day HELOC closing versus the industry average of several weeks demonstrates the potential.
-Much of this speed comes from automation rather than blockchain specifically, but blockchain provides the infrastructure for fast secondary market settlement.
+The most tangible benefit is processing speed.
+Figure's 5-day HELOC closing versus the industry average of several weeks demonstrates real potential.
+Much of this comes from automation rather than blockchain specifically, but blockchain provides infrastructure for fast secondary market settlement that traditional systems can't match.

 Cost Reduction